-This section contains technical details of what technologies, firewall rules or other prerequisites are required to enable a Macrium Agent to communicate with the Site Manager server.
-This includes both normal communication and requirements for remote installation of the Agent.
+This section contains technical details of what technologies, firewall rules, or other prerequisites are required to enable a Site Manager Agent to communicate with the Site Manager server.
+This includes both normal communication and requirements for remote installation of the agent.

 Agent Configuration Tool

-The Agent Configuration Tool is installed with the Macrium Site Manager server and remote agent.
+The Agent Configuration Tool is installed with the Macrium Site Manager server and the Site Manager Agent.

 Enable Remote Install

-It is possible to enable the remote install via command line:
+It is possible to enable the remote install via the command line:

 Site Manager and the agent use a TCP/IP connection in order to communicate.

 This is the port used by Site Manager in order to accept an incoming TCP connection.
-This can be check in the Site Manager settings page under Agent/Server Connection Details.
-Site Manager uses 51515 as default port.
+This can be checked on the 'Agent' page of the Site Manager settings.
+Site Manager uses 51515 as the default port.

-The agent needs the IP (v4 or v6) of the machine that is running Site Manager.
-Alternatively, the agent will try to resolve to IP DNS names or the NetBIOS of the machine.
+The agent needs the IP (v4 or v6) of the machine that is running the Site Manager server.
+Alternatively, the agent will try to resolve to IP the DNS names or the NetBIOS of the machine.

-Click the Add button in order to add entries in the table.
+Click the 'Add' button in order to add entries to the table.

 Test the Connection

-By clicking the Test button the tool will attempt to connect to Site Manager with all the specified connection methods.
+By clicking the 'Test' button the tool will attempt to connect to the Site Manager with all the specified connection methods.
 The results of the test will be reported in the table.

 Agent Configuration Tool is not able to Connect

-To connect DNS or NetBIOS names, the Configuration Tool/Agent performs name lookups to resolve the name to an IP address.
-This uses both DNS and Broadcast (LLMNR) lookups.
-To confirm that the lookups are working correctly, check the logs in C:\ProgramData\Macrium\SiteManager\AgentConfigTool.log or attempt to ping the names directly on a Windows command line.
+To connect DNS or NetBIOS names, the configuration tool/agent performs name lookups to resolve the name to an IP address.
+This uses both DNS and broadcast (LLMNR) lookups.
+To confirm that the lookups are working correctly, check the logs in C:\ProgramData\Macrium\SiteManager\AgentConfigTool.log or attempt to ping the names directly using a Windows command line.

 The firewall is blocking the connection

-The firewall of the machine hosting Site Manager must allow incoming TCP connections on the port specified in Site Manager setting under Agent/Server Connection Details.
-Site Manager uses 51515 as default port.
+The firewall of the machine hosting Site Manager must allow incoming TCP connections on the port specified in the Site Manager settings under the 'Server Connection Details' of the 'Agent' page.
+Site Manager uses 51515 as the default port.

 Site Manager Agent